dkp1903/devagram/SRS.md

    1. ### Purpose

-      - This is a platform for the developers for showcasing there work,get reviewed by the fellow developers,community and interact and collaborate towards the open source community.
+      - A platform for developers to showcase projects, code snips, tutorials and memes,get reviewed by the fellow developers,community and interact and collaborate towards the open source community.

    2. ### Intended Audience
       - The targeted audience would be the newbie to the experienced developers struggling to start their development journey or to get the right opportunity for their growth.